-Is Transactional Analysis (TA) relevant?
+Is Transactional Analysis (TA) relevant today?

 In the first of a multi part series written by RapidBI team associate Vince Whittle, we look at Transactional Analysis and its application in management and people development.